GabrieleParimbelli/COLIBRI/doc/source/quickstart/test_nonlinear.rst

  zz = np.linspace(0., 5., 6)
  kk = np.logspace(-4., 2., 201)

 Let us set then a method with which to compute the spectra.
-We will use the Mead method.
+We will use the Mead method (it works the same for Takahashi and TakaBird).
 We compute at this point the non-linear power spectrum with CAMB

 .. code-block:: python